cybercongress/cybercongress/README.md

 Those words are not kept to their original order, but they still carry the same message that we share.

 We have goals and values.
-Most of our goals we recreate into general issues on our roadmap. from there, you may follow any of these and see how they break down into tasks and overgo an evolution until there is a result.
+Most of our goals we recreate into general issues on our roadmap.
+From there, you may follow any of these and see how they break down into tasks and overgo an evolution until there is a result.

 Most of our goals and values overlap.
-Some of them can be expresses as a reference to movies, songs, poetry, academic research.
+Some of them can be expressed as a reference to movies, songs, poetry, academic research.
 Some are easier listed:

 - Security: We do not work with fiat and avoid bureaucratic paper hassle.
 We prefer to work with digital signatures
 - Anonymity and privacy: If someone chooses to stay anonymous or private, it is their right to do so.
 We respect it